 - Terk TV2

-- Be sure to save your receipt to return your new antenna if it doesn't work!
-Our La Crosse Radio Shack tells us a model called Antenna Craft has been very helpful in picking up Channel 8.
-(Model # 1500433 $79)
+• Be sure to save your receipt to return your new antenna if it doesn't work!

-- Consider an outdoor rotor antenna if you have exhausted all options with indoor antenna.
+• Consider an outdoor rotor antenna if you have exhausted all options above.
 A rotor antenna allows you to point the antenna at our broadcast tower in Galesville, WI.

 When you try out a new antenna, you may have to perform a re-scan on your converter box or TV.